vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 ### Conversion options

-The "business logic" of some Apache Spark transformer or model can often be translated to PMML in more than one way.
+The "business logic" of some Apache Spark ML transformer or model can often be translated to PMML in more than one way.
 Some representations are easier to approach for humans (eg. interpretation and manual modification), whereas some other representations are more compact or faster to execute for machines.

 The purpose of conversion options is to activate the most optimal representation for the intended application scenario.
 Granted, the content of PMML documents is well structured and is fairly easy to manipulate using [JPMML-Model](https://github.com/jpmml/jpmml-model) and [JPMML-Converter](https://github.com/jpmml/jpmml-converter) libraries at any later time.
 However, achieving the desired outcome by toggling high-level controls is much more productive than writing low-level application code.